openpowerquality/docusaurus/docs/deploy-docker.md

 There are two sets of Docker-related files to be aware of:
   1. Individual OPQ service Docker files, found in each service's respective `/docker` subdirectory (e.g. `opq/view/docker`).
-  2. Docker-Compose files, found in the `opq/util/docker` directory.
+  2. Docker-Compose files, found in the `opq/util/docker-deployment` directory.
+  3. Docker deployment utility files, found in the `opq/util/docker-utils` directory.

 #### Dockerized OPQ service files
 Each Dockerized OPQ service has a `/docker` subdirectory with a common set of files:
   *  `Dockerfile`: Contains the configuration for building the Docker image.
+Used by the `docker-build.sh` script.
   * `docker-build.sh`: A script for building a new Docker image.
   * `docker-publish.sh`: A script for publishing a new image to DockerHub.
   * `docker-run.sh`: A script for running the docker image as a standalone instance.
 Note that we actually use Docker-Compose to handle the task of running all OPQ images together, so this file is generally only used for debugging purposes.